Reexamination of the $\beta^+$ decay process of $^{13}\rm{N}$ nucleus: The decay transition probability

-The wave functions of the emitted positron and neutrino are cut at distance approximately equal to the radius of $^{13}\rm{C}$ nucleus.
-The de Broglie wavelength of the neutrino is essentially larger than the effective size of the $^{13}\rm{C}$ implying the plane wave is replaced by unit.
-For the wave function of the positron coordinate is taken at the surface of the $^{13}\rm{C}$ nucleus.
+The wave functions of the emitted positron and neutrino are cut owing to the bound wave function of $^{13}\rm{C}$ nucleus at distance approximately equal to the radius of $^{13}\rm{C}$ nucleus.
+The de Broglie wavelength of the neutrino is essentially larger than the effective size of the $^{13}\rm{C}$ implying the plane wave is replaced by unity.
+For the wave function of the positron, coordinate is taken at the surface of the $^{13}\rm{C}$ nucleus.

 The resulting expression for determining the transition probability is given by